Skip links

 Researching Search Intents Is Critical Before Begin Publishing Content

-Before you begin publishing new content, make sure you do proper market research and first.
+Before you begin publishing new content, make sure you do proper market research and keyword research first.
 We have a blog post explaining in simple terms about keyword research.

 There are plenty of tools out there designed to help you identify popular searches relating to your industry.